Dordt College’s M.Ed. program is Christian, high-quality, online, flexible, affordable, collaborative, and practical.

 - A typical plan of study includes one course every fall and spring and three courses every summer for two full years.
 A slower pace can reduce summer work to two courses in each of three summers.

-- The School Leadership track includes 400 hours of State of Iowa required contact/mentoring hours as part of the administrative license.
+- The School Leadership specialization includes 400 hours of State of Iowa required contact/mentoring hours as part of the administrative license.
 These field hours can be done in the school or district in which one is currently teaching and do not require absence from current teaching assignments.

 - All of our courses are online.
 One foundation course requires one week on campus in July.